tarantool/doc/doc/reference/reference_lua/box_index/select.rst

 index_object:select()
 ===============================================================================

 ..  class:: index_object

     ..  method:: select(search-key, options)

-        This is an alternative to :ref:`box.space...select() <box_space-select>` which goes via a particular index and can make use of additional parameters that specify the iterator type, and the limit (that is, the maximum number of tuples to return) and the offset (that is, which tuple to start with in the list).
+        This is an alternative to :ref:`box.space...select() <box_space-select>` which goes via a particular index and can make use of additional parameters that specify the iterator type, and the limit, and the offset.

         :param index_object index_object: an :ref:`object reference
                                           <app_server-object_reference>`.